-In March 2019, the Corporate Governance and Nominating Committee conducted its annual review of the Corporation's governance policies, charters and terms of reference.
+The Corporate Governance and Nominating Committee periodically conducts a review of the Corporation's governance policies, as well as its Board and committee charters and terms of reference.
 The Board is committed to continuing to monitor new developments relating to governance best practices to ensure the Corporation is achieving compliance and implementing processes accordingly.